valohai/docs/source/tutorials/quick-start-api.rst

     $ python --version

-We also need to install requests library:
+We also need to install the `Requests <http://python-requests.org>` library:

 .. code-block:: bash